Stability Ball Hip Thrust exercise demonstration image

 Breathing

-Inhale as you lower the hips, and exhale forcefully as you drive up and squeeze the glutes.
+Inhale as you lower your hips, exhale as you thrust up while bracing your core.

 Tempo